ullibniss/INNO-Networks-Engineering/INR_2nd_lab_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/e02793bc-0fda-4018-b1d0-b1e59b1a10f6)

-There are many ports opened and our 22,8080 ports are in this list.
+There are many ports open, and our ports 22 and 8080 are in this list.

 ## 1.3 A gateway has to be transparent, you should not see any port that is not specifically forwarded.
 Adjust your firewall rules to make this happen.
 Disable any unnecessary services and scan again.

-We see there are several ports opened and some of them are seemed to be unknown for the nmap .
+We see there are several ports open, and some of them seem to be unknown to `nmap`.
 Let's check the running services on these ports:

 ![image](https://github.com/user-attachments/assets/ac9f5bfd-59f3-4351-be9f-2c48ec254c75)

-There are opened ports in list, we can close them by disabling services.
-If we will use firewall rules, `nmap` still will see ports, but status will be `filtered`
+There are open ports in the list; we can close them by disabling the services.
+If we use firewall rules, `nmap` will still see the ports, but their status will be `filtered`.

 ![image](https://github.com/user-attachments/assets/d3dc692a-d66c-42b4-b01f-4e11389ebabb)